 4) HIPAA-compliant EHR and EMR solutions provide a more efficient system of relaying information that reduces the risk of human error.

-5) Online faxing services eradicated the need to use a traditional fax machine, but instead allows doctors to fax prescriptions online, speeding up the process for the patient to receive the medications.
+5) Online faxing services eradicated the need to use a traditional fax machine, but instead allows doctors to fax medical records and prescriptions online, speeding up the process for the patient to receive the medications.

 iFax, for example, is one of the most trusted online faxing services that healthcare professionals use to send and receive faxes online without printing the documents.
 What’s amazing about this service is that it’s available on mobile devices and computers, making it more convenient for anyone to fax sensitive information.